GT's Launches Alive Probiotic Ciders Line - BevNET.com

 “[Alive is] intended to be a bridge between the very beverage positioned offerings, like sparkling teas, to the drinking vinegars and tonics and to kombucha and kefir,” he said.
 “It’s for a very broad audience that we are shooting for, to help them understand these types of ingredients, the benefits of them, and, of course, who we are and what we are about.”

-Dave also explained the recent change in sugar content as reflected on the labels of some GT’s Kombucha, including the brand’s Synergy Trilogy SKU, which now lists 6g of sugar per 8 oz. serving, having previously been at 2g., He cited ongoing revisions to the Nutrition Facts label with regard to added sugars as a factor.
+Dave also explained the recent change in sugar content as reflected on the labels of some GT’s Kombucha, including the brand’s Synergy Trilogy SKU, which now lists 6g of sugar per 8 oz. serving, having previously been at 2g., He said the decision was based on a desire to be in compliance with ongoing revisions to the Nutrition Facts label with regard to the manner in which sugars are counted in fermented products.

 “In this new, slightly convoluted regulation space, we took it upon ourselves to go for the highest possible sugars in every bottle, which is going to maximum side rather than the average, which then would create a change to the label,” he said, adding that there had been no change in formulation.
 “Right now, I hope it passes, but there’s been a strong demonization of sugar.
 If we were talking about a vitamin, most companies — whether it’s beverage or not — they usually understate vitamins.
 But when you are dealing with things that are undesirable, like sugar and fats, it’s to minimize litigation, to minimize exposure.
 It’s best to overstate or present [the] worst case scenario.”